seananderson/metafolio/inst/ms/ms.md

 focus on populations that aren't spatially contiguous to maximize diversity of response to the environment.
 Finally, our results demonstrate the advantages of avoiding structures that artificially remove response diversity.
-For salmonids, dams are a prominent example [e.g. @mcclure2008a].
+For salmon, dams are a prominent example [e.g. @mcclure2008a].
 Dams can have a double impact whereby their introduction selectively eliminates a large swath of contiguous habitat, perhaps analogous to our upper- or lower-half scenarios in Fig. 4, and then mitigation approaches such as hatcheries can